 An individual or retail investor who wants to trade futures must typically open an account with a futures commission merchant (FCM) and post the initial margin requirement, which in turn is held at the exchange’s clearinghouse.
 Different futures exchanges specify initial margin and maintenance margin levels for each futures contract, but FCMs may require investors to post margin at higher levels than those specified by the exchange.

-Futures can be used to gain exposure to a specific asset class and speculate on price movement of individual futures products such as gold, crude oil, or equity benchmarks like the S&P 500 Index (SPX).
-For example, CME Group’s “Micro” futures contracts (based on oil), the SPX, and other markets are among the potential avenues for individuals to use margin without risking large amounts of money.
+Futures can be used to gain exposure to a specific asset class and speculate on price movement of individual futures products, such as gold, crude oil, or equity benchmarks like the S&P 500® index (SPX).
+For example, CME Group’s “Micro” futures contracts, based on oil, the SPX, or other popular markets, are among the potential avenues for individuals who want to use less margin (although the same inherent risks apply).

-Micro WTI Crude Oil futures (/MCL) are one-tenth the size of CME’s standard WTI crude oil contract and represent 100 barrels of West Texas Intermediate grade crude, the U.S. benchmark.
+Micro WTI Crude Oil (/MCL) futures are one-tenth the size of CME’s standard West Texas Intermediate (WTI) Crude Oil (/CL) contract and represent 100 barrels of WTI-grade crude, the U.S. benchmark.
 This means the Micro contract’s margin requirement is also one-tenth of its larger counterpart.
-As of August 2021, the maintenance margin requirement for one standard WTI crude oil futures contract was $5,100, and the margin requirement for a Micro crude contract was $510 (a little more than 7% of the contract’s notional value).
+As of August 2023, the maintenance margin requirement for one standard /CL futures contract was $5,800, and the margin requirement for a /MCL contract was $580 (a little more than 7% of the contract’s notional value).

-Say you expect crude oil prices to move higher, so you buy five Micro WTI contracts at $65 per barrel, putting up at least $2,550 in maintenance margin (plus initial margin) to control a position with a notional value of $32,500.
-If oil rises to $66, the notional value of the futures position would gain $500 ($1 x 100 barrels x 5 contracts) to $33,000.
-If you sold those five contracts at $66, you’d pocket a gain of $500.
+Let’s look at an example.
+Say you expect crude oil prices to move higher, so you buy five /MCL contracts at $75 per barrel, putting up at least $2,900 in initial margin (good faith deposit) to establish a position in a futures contract with a notional value of $37,500.
+If oil rises to $76, the notional value of the futures position would gain $500 ($1 x 100 barrels x 5 contracts) to $38,000.
+If you sold those five contracts at $76, you’d pocket a gain of $500.